GivinOne of the most counter-intuitive strategies to land more clients and earn more money in your business is by giving away free stuff.

 1 | Showcase Your Expertise

-The clearest benefit to providing free stuff like digital content is the ability to show off your wealth of knowledge.
+The clearest benefit to giving away free stuff like digital content is the ability to show off your wealth of knowledge.
 By lowering the barrier to entry down to nothing, you’re making yourself and your business more accessible.

 While you may have a slew of competitors in your niche, free content can help uncommitted potential clients (who are still exploring their options) associate you with the solution to their problem.